 If you experience leg trauma or have surgery, your doctor may prescribe compression stockings for use during your hospital stay or at home.
 You can purchase these from a pharmacy or a medical supply store.

-Since compression stockings are elastic and tight, applying lotion to your skin before putting on the stocking can help the material glide up your leg.
-Make sure the lotion fully absorbs into your skin before attempting to put on the stocking.
+Since compression stockings are elastic and tight, applying lotion to your skin before putting on the stockings can help the material glide up your leg.
+Make sure the lotion fully absorbs into your skin before attempting to put on the stockings.

-Wash the stocking after each use with mild soap and then air dry.
-Replace your stocking every four to six months.
+Wash the stockings after each use with mild soap, and then air dry it.
+Replace your stockings every four to six months.

-Compression stockings come in different levels of tightness, so it’s important to find a stocking with the right amount of pressure.
-Choose between a knee-high, a thigh-high, or a full-length stocking.
+Compression stockings come in different levels of tightness, so it’s important to find stockings with the right amount of pressure.
+Choose between knee-high, high-high, or full-length stockings.
 Your doctor may recommend a knee-high if you have swelling below the knee, and a thigh-high or full-length if you have swelling above the knee.

-To find your size for a knee-high stocking, measure the circumference of the narrowest part of your ankle, the widest part of your calf, and your calf length starting from the floor to the bend of your knee.
+To find your size for knee-high stockings, measure the circumference of the narrowest part of your ankle, the widest part of your calf, and your calf length starting from the floor to the bend of your knee.

-For a thigh-high or a full-length stocking, you’ll also need to measure the widest part of your thighs, and your leg length starting from the floor to the bottom of your buttocks.
+For thigh-high or a full-length stockings, you’ll also need to measure the widest part of your thighs and your leg length starting from the floor to the bottom of your buttocks.

 DVT can cause pain and swelling.
 It can be a potentially life-threatening condition if a blood clot travels to your lungs.
 Learn how to recognize symptoms of this condition, especially if you’ve recently taken a long trip, experienced trauma, or had surgery.
 Seek treatment if you suspect a blood clot in your legs.

-If you have an upcoming surgery or plan on taking a long trip, ask your doctor about wearing compression stocking to help prevent DVT.
+If you have an upcoming surgery or plan on taking a long trip, ask your doctor about wearing compression stockings to help prevent DVT.